kyrafetter/ai-image-detector/README.md

 ### 2. Evaluate your model and compare training vs. test error

 Our model performs well currently, having the training error slightly higher than the test error.
-As discussed previously, we believe our large number of graident updates (375 per epoch) contributes to this.
+As discussed previously, we believe our large number of gradient updates (375 per epoch) contributes to this.

 ### 3. Where does your model fit in the fitting graph? and What are the next models you are thinking of and why?

 ### 5. Conclusion section: What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 Note: The conclusion section should be it's own independent section. i.e. Methods: will have models 1 and 2 methods, Conclusion: will have models 1 and 2 results and discussion.

 ### 6. Provide predictions of correct and FP and FN from your test dataset.

 * Total Number of Testing Observations: 1200
 * True Positives: 517
 * False Positives: 53
 * True Negatives: 530